mekdie/react-pokedex/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+BUG WHEN LOAD THE POKEMON INFO AND WHEN GO BACK TO HOMEPAGE AFTER GOING TO POKEMON INFO

+-   fix a bug when loading the pokemon info
+-   fix a bug when press the back button
+-   fix the component showing / hiding when going to pokemon info page